 About the Author

-Elizabeth Mosadis is a Certified Resilience Professional through the Trauma Institute International.
+Elizabeth Mosaidis is a Certified Resilience Professional through the Trauma Institute International.
 She is also a Stepfamily Foundation Certified Coach and an author.
 Her books are available here.